Essential oils constituents are a diverse family of low molecular weight organic

 hydrocarbons); oxygenated compounds (monoterpene and sesquiterpene alcohols, aldehydes,

-ketones, esters, and other oxygenated compounds); and sulfur and/or nitrogen sulfurcontaining
+ketones, esters, and other oxygenated compounds); and sulfur and/or nitrogen containing

 compounds (thioesters, sulfides, isothiocyanates, nitriles, and others).